 Freelancing is usually best accomplished after you have a few years of experience working for other companies.
 With a robust portfolio to build on and experience creating successful real-world projects, it's much simpler to make a foray into the world of freelance graphic design.

 Of course, it is not impossible to start as a freelancer.
 If you already have a robust portfolio built up, or if you have a unique and in-demand skillset, freelancing might make a lot of sense.

 Create a Design Portfolio Website

 As an aspiring graphic designer, you must create a professional design portfolio website to showcase your work and profile.
 Your online portfolio is the key to attract and impress potential employers, clients or collaborators.
 Design portfolio websites need to go beyond just showcasing your designs.
 You also need to think out of the box, uncover your creative genius, find your expression and present your work in the best way possible.
-We had earlier put together 20 Pro Tips to Create a Winning Graphic Design Portfolio, a must-read for anyone serious about graphic design as a career path.
+We had earlier put together a design portfolio guide with examples, a must-read for anyone serious about graphic design as a career path.

 Pixpa is a website builder platform that is trusted by creative pros around the world.

 Pixpa offers an easy yet powerful drag-and-drop website builder and includes Client galleries, eCommerce, and blogging tools to enable you to manage your complete online presence through one seamless platform.
 Explore all features that make Pixpa the perfect choice for designers and other creative professionals.